Multilingualism

 Entity manager

-In the new window that opens, all fields of the selected entity are displayed.
-Click the Add Field button, select one of the field types that can be made multilingual:
+In the new window that opens, click the Add Field button and select one of the field types that can be made multilingual:

-On the entity field creation page that opens, specify all necessary parameters for this field and select the Multi-Language checkbox to enable automatic creation of multilingual fields via cloning the given main field:
+On the entity field creation page, specify all necessary parameters and select the Multilingual checkbox to enable automatic creation of multilingual fields:

 Entity fields

-If your system is already integrated with an external system, and you make a simple field multilingual (i.e. set a Multi-Language checkbox for it), you may need to change the mapping to ensure correct work with the external systems.
+If your system is already integrated with an external system, and you make a simple field multilingual, you may need to change the mapping to ensure correct work with the external systems.

 Field editing